 Opt in Form:

-I use LeadPages to create my landing pages and opt-in forms, but there are many other providers out there as well.
-When you create your landing page and opt-in form, customize them to make them your own.
+I use Leadpages to create beautiful landing pages and opt-in forms, but there are many other providers out there as well.
+When you create your landing page and opt-in form, start with a landing page template and then customize it to make it your own.
 Change the colors, add your logo or branding.
 You definitely want to use wording to reflect who you are and what you’re offering (that cool freebie you designed).

 When you’re preparing to launch your course or product online, your email list is going to be like gold for you.
 Those are your people, the ones who love everything you have to say and can’t wait to buy from you.